FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 process a FHIR resource as input for a `ViewDefinition`.
 Implementations do not need to follow this algorithm directly, but their outputs should be consistent with what this model produces.

+## Generating Schemas

+The output format produced by a View Runner will be technology-specific, such as a SQL database query or a structured file like Parquet.
+View Runner implementations SHOULD offer a way to compute the output schema from a ViewDefinition when applicable.

+For example, a runner that produces a table in a database system could return a "CREATE TABLE" or "CREATE VIEW" statement based on the ViewDefinition, allowing the system to define tables prior to populating them by evaluating the views over data.

+This would not apply to outputs that do not have a way of specifying their schema, like CSV files.